jju/stubbl/teams/filthytide.md

 The Tide is an integral part of the UBBL and has been from the beginning.
 They never really broke through in the old-era though they've had big stars.
 They came into the modern era trying to forge a new identity, and claimed their first team prizes in GCVI.

-The Tide had an excellent GCVII season going when they ran into the bizarrely successful [Eagles](ravenouseagles) team who took Yakup out early and deflated the team.
+The Tide had an excellent GCVII season going when they ran into the bizarrely successful [Eagles](ravenouseagles) team who took [[Yakup]] out early and deflated the team.

 The UBBL pennant is no Green Cup, but the Filthy Tide were proud to be its first winners (and they played an amazing semi-final against the [Kaiju Dynamo](kaijudynamo) to do it).
-Perhaps merely by playing the most matches, the Filthy Tide inflicted the most casualties in this tournament, 16 (11-5-0).
+Perhaps merely by playing the most matches, the Filthy Tide also inflicted the most casualties in this tournament, 16 (11-5-0).

 Their 4-win GCIX campaign was devastating to a team of such history.
 To follow up they put their efforts in the GCV Memorial tournament to develop a replacement for Yakup.
 Rather than learning a more conservative style of play to match up with their GCIX team's abilities they decided to try pinning their entire GCX season's fortunes on [[Veens]], a young player who scored a TD in street-level play and looked fast doing it.

 This approach wasn't punished too harshly in GCX, until they hit the playoffs and were steamrolled by the [Gore Farmers](gorefarmers).
+Before GCXI the projections had them as another round of 16 exit fearing they couldn't match up against the powerhouse [Wyrms](oldwyrms).
+But they had an amazing season, winning the division by 5 wins.
+Even with injury to their legendary superstar [[veens]] in the end of the regular season they put together a playoff run and hoisted the Green Cup.

-#### GCXI Projection
+#### GCXII Projection

-W-D-L 7-1-7
+W-D-L 7-0-8

-The Tide should be able to make the playoffs since they share the Stacks with a soft [TC Sump Runner team](sumprunners).
-Of all the teams in this Green Cup they would benefit most from getting a first-round playoff bye to avoid a round of being smashed to bits, but that means getting more wins in 15 matches than the powerhouse, defending champion [Wyrms](oldwyrms).
-Our projection has another round of 16 exit in store for the Tide.
+The Tide should be able to make the playoffs again since they share the Stacks with a soft [TC Sump Runner team](sumprunners), but no one is expecting them to defend their championship, especially with the further

 #### summary last season